unknownbrackets/maxcso/README.md

 To build on Windows, simply open cli/maxcso.sln and build.
 Visual Studio 2013 is required, but Express for Windows Desktop works just fine.

+### Mac OS X

+Aside from gcc/g++, you will also need:

+    brew install lz4
+    brew install libuv

+And then just compile using make.

+### Linux / Unix

+Aside from gcc/g++, you will also need liblz4-dev and libuv-dev, or similar.

 Credits and Licensing
 ===========